int128/hide-comment-action/README.md

 This action will hide comment(s) which matches to the following filters:

 - The body of comment starts with one of `starts-with`
+- The body of comment ends with one of `ends-with`
 - The author of comment is one of `authors`
 - The comment is not hidden